ryvoxr/notebook/school/college/common-app-essay.md

-One idea has captured my mind for the better part of my life: a system so complex that it's often associated with magic, yet so beautifully simple and modular that an experienced user can construct one to meet their exact needs and wield with great power and speed.
-A computer.
+One idea has captured my mind for the better part of my life: a system so complex that it's often associated with magic, yet so beautifully simple and modular that an experienced user can construct one to meet their exact needs and wield one with great power and speed.
+That idea is a computer.
 More specifically, I am captivated by computer programming and software.
 The innumerable layers from low-level device drivers and the shell, to a graphical interface and user-facing applications, coming together to create the most widely used tool of the 21st century.

 Not all computers are created equally; some are common Windows installations, others are Macs, most are graphic-less virtualised computers on servers.
 I've